Recruiting for Your Waiting Children

 Once the child’s registration is complete, you can view matches for the child by selecting the Family Matches tab.
 Then follow up with these families using the detailed match report generated from the system.

-Adding a child to the databank, using the matching feature and generating the match report are outlined in greater detail on pages 20 – 25 of the AdoptOntario Professional Recruitment Handbook.
+Adding a child to the databank, using the matching feature and generating the match report are outlined in greater detail in the AdoptOntario Professional Recruitment Handbook.

 2. Search resource families